davidcavazos/predictive-maintenance/README.md

 python server/main.py
 ```

-Now that the server is running, you can now run the web application.
+Now that the server is running, you can now run the web application on another terminal.

 ```sh
 #===--- Terminal B ---===#